mathjax/MathJax-docs/basic/legacy-accessibility.rst

 ##############################

-Interactions between screen readers and MathJax are delicate and vary from browser to broswer, operating system to operating system, and screen reader to screen reader.
-The following information was gathered over time for version 2 of MathJax and various broser/operating-system/screen-reader combinations.
+Interactions between screen readers and MathJax are delicate and vary from browser to browser, operating system to operating system, and screen reader to screen reader.
+The following information was gathered over time for version 2 of MathJax and various browser/operating-system/screen-reader combinations.
 The information is several years old, and my no longer be completely accurate, as features in browsers and screen readers change regularly.
-Because this inforamtion changes regularly with updates to browsers and screen readers, we are unable to maintin a table like this for version 3.
+Because this information changes regularly with updates to browsers and screen readers, we are unable to maintin a table like this for version 3.

 Support Matrix (AssistiveMML.js)